-(2) In addition to providing degree requirements, the institution shall provide to Service members who have previous coursework from other accredited institutions and relevant military training and experiential learning an evaluated educational plan that indicates how many, if any, transfer credits it intends to award and how these will be applied toward the Service member's educational program.
-The evaluated educational plan will be provided within 60 days after the individual has selected a degree program and all required official transcripts have been received.
+(2) In addition to providing degree requirements, the educational institution will provide to Service members who have previous coursework from other accredited institutions and relevant military training and experiential learning an evaluated educational plan that indicates how many, if any, transfer credits it intends to award and how these will be applied toward the Service member's educational program.
+The evaluated educational plan will be provided within 60 days after admission to the educational institution in which the individual has selected a degree program and all required official transcripts have been received.

-(3) When a Service member changes his or her educational goal or major at the attending school and the Services' education advisor approves the change, then the institution will provide a new evaluated educational plan to the Service member and the Service.
-Only courses listed in the Service member's education plan will be approved for TA.
+(3) When a Service member changes his or her educational goal or major at the attending school and the Services' education advisor approves the change, then the educational institution will provide a new evaluated educational plan to the Service member and the Service within 60 days.
+Only courses listed in the Service member's evaluated educational plan will be approved for TA.

-(a) They go into effect at least two years after affected students have been notified; or
+(a) They go into effect at least 2 years after affected students have been notified; or

-(b) In instances when courses or programs are no longer available or changes have been mandated by a State or accrediting body, the institution shall work with affected Service members to identify substitutions that would not hinder the student from graduating in a timely manner.
+(b) In instances when courses or programs are no longer available or changes have been mandated by a State or accrediting body, the educational institution will identify low or no cost solutions, working with affected Service members to identify substitutions that would not hinder the student from graduating in a timely manner.

 d.
 Approved and TA Eligible Courses.

 (2) TA Eligible Courses.
-Courses shall be considered eligible for TA if they are:
+Courses will be considered eligible for TA if they are:

 (a) Part of an individual's evaluated educational plan; or